liddell-d/LaTeX_primer/Readme.md

 Initial version, July 2021.

 Updated April 2022 with minor changes.
+Updated March 2023 with correction to section 13.

 This directory consists of a primer based upon "Guide to LaTeX" by Helmut Kopka and Patrick W. Daly.
 The .tex files are in a ready-to-run configuration for PdfLaTeX and related rendering engines.